 Roxy was taken in by my neighbor who helped me stay on top of Sylvie's whereabouts, Sprintza.
 Kids were going from door to door trying to give her away.
 Concerned, Sprintza took her in with every intention of keeping her...until her vet test results indicated she was FELV+.
 This is a really bust deal for a kitten.
 FELV is highly contagions, so they can't live with other cats who aren't infected.
 Furthermore, they live on average 2.5 years, so finding them a home is very difficult.
 But to euthanize a spirited, playful kitten because they will die in a few years now seems so unfair.
 But there was another option, Aslan's Cat Sanctuary in Catskill, NY.
 In one day we raised the $1500 admission fee and now Roxy lives in a huge house made for cats!
 Complete with catios in the windows and a huge backyard where they can chase dragonflies and sunbathe in the fresh mountain air.
 Roxy may have a short life, but it will be an amazing one.
 For more information about Aslan's Cat Sanctuary, including how you can help, please visit www.aslanscats.org

 Mila was found on a Brooklyn farm unable to walk, stand, eat, or drink.
 She was struggling to survive.
 But thanks to a wonderful woman who stepped up, Madeline, Mila was able to get to the vet and be tended to, and The Street Cat Alumni Fund was able to cover some of the costs.
-She is currently recovering in Madeline's care and will be up for adoption soon!
+After recovering in Madeline's care, she was adopted and is now happy in her forever home!